Rogue Trooper: Video games

 A number of Rogue Trooper computer games have been released in 1986 and 1990.
 An isometric shooter by Piranha Software for the Amstrad CPC, Commodore 64 and ZX Spectrum was released in 1986.
-The game consists of killing Norts while searching Nu-Earth for 8 vid-tapes containing evidence of the Traitor General's involvement in the Quartz Zone Massacre, where all of the G.I.s except Rogue were slaughtered.
+The game consists of killing Norts while searching Nu-Earth for 8 vid-tapes containing evidence of the Traitor General's involvement in the Quartz Zone Massacre.
 On finding all 8 tapes, Rogue has to return to the Souther base of Milli-Com to prove the General's treachery and the extenuating circumstances of his going AWOL.
 During the game, as well as the vid-tapes, players could also pick up medi-kits to regain health and ammo boxes to feed Gunnar.
 A platform game incorporating first-person vehicle levels for the Amiga and Atari ST by Krisalis Software came out in 1990.

-After Rebellion bought 2000 AD they released a Rogue Trooper video game in 2006, with a Wii version out in 2009.
+After Rebellion bought 2000 AD they released a third-person shooter Rogue Trooper video game in 2006, with a Wii version out in 2009.

 In 2009 Rogue Trooper featured a guest role in the game "LittleBigPlanet" for PS3.
 It came in the form of content which could be bought in the PlayStation Store.

 In 2017 Rogue Trooper Redux was released to the current generation PC, PS4, XB1 and Nintendo Switch, developed by Rebellion and TickTock Games.

 Film

-Grant Morrison has said they will be writing a Rogue Trooper screenplay for Sam Worthington's production company Full Clip Production.
+Grant Morrison has spoken about writing a Rogue Trooper screenplay for Sam Worthington's production company Full Clip Production.
 On 16 July 2018, Duncan Jones revealed that he will direct the movie, without Full Clip Production.

 In 2018, a not-for-profit short fan film directed by Adam Kirley, produced by Joby Stephens, and starring stuntman Damien Walters was released, with its premiere at the International London Sci Fi film festival.

-In November 2018, Rebellion Developments announced they were setting up a studio for a film and TV series based on 2000 AD characters with Rogue Trooper as one of their projects.
+In November 2018, Rebellion Developments announced they were setting up a studio for a film and TV series based on 2000 AD characters with a Rogue Trooper animated film as one of their projects.

+In January 2024, it was announced that principal photography had concluded, with Aneurin Barnard voicing the eponymous character, and Jones reconfirmed as director, writer, and co-producer.
+The film was animated using Unreal Engine 5.